timkanke/subject-term-analysis/README.md

 **Software requirements**

 This process has been developed with Linux and will most likely need refinement to work on other operating systems.
-Additional required software included:
+Additional required software is:
 * Apache Spark
 * Apache Jena ARQ (https://jena.apache.org/documentation/query/index.html)
 * dos2unix (https://sourceforge.net/projects/dos2unix/)